bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.

 To resolve their incompatibilities and to create a dependable basic syntax, John Mc&hairsp;Farlane et al. proposed a strict specification in 2011: [CommonMark][cmark].
 This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a kind of standard.
-For a quick look at the syntax you can visit their crisp [one page overview](https://CommonMark.org/help).
+For a quick look at the syntax, you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## Markdown for Perplex